 Adjacent to beautiful Village Green Park in the heart of Fairfield, the Fairfield Community Arts Center is home to a 237-seat theatre, an art gallery, a pottery studio, a dance studio, a children’s area, and a senior's lounge.
-From September to May, enjoy a variety of concerts and shows through the One Stage Series; Wine, Women & Song Series; and the EnterAct Family Series.
+From September to May, the community may enjoy a variety of concerts and shows through the One Stage Series, the Wine, Women & Song Series, and the EnterAct Family Series.

 Fitton Center for Creative Arts

 Hamilton • 513-863-8873